open-cluster-management-io/policy-collection/policygenerator/policy-sets/community/gatekeeper/README.md

 ## Further notes on installation.

-When using ACM-Subscriptions and Placement we strongly recommend to install the following policies before you apply the Policy (Policies need to be set to enforce)
+When using ACM-Subscriptions and Placement we strongly recommend to install the following policies before you apply the Policy (Policies need to be set to enforce).
+**Note** Be sure to install the policies into an appropriate namespace such as `policies`.

 ```
+oc project policies
 oc apply -f https://raw.githubusercontent.com/stolostron/policy-collection/main/community/CM-Configuration-Management/policy-configure-subscription-admin-hub.yaml
 oc apply -f https://raw.githubusercontent.com/stolostron/policy-collection/main/community/CM-Configuration-Management/policy-managedclustersetbinding.yaml
 oc apply -f https://raw.githubusercontent.com/stolostron/policy-collection/main/community/CM-Configuration-Management/policy-openshift-gitops.yaml